lkodinsson/MARS/Core/PHB.md

 On a hit, you then roll your weapon's damage.
 Both grazing hits and successful hits are reduced by the target's damage reduction.
 Damage from grazing hits are then further reduced by half.
 The minimum amount of damage that is dealt by a hit is 1 damage.
 Critical hits both ignore damage reduction and deal bonus damage as specified by the weapon used.
 -->

 Additional attacks made during the same turn get a -5 penalty to hit for each attack made before it in the same turn.
-This penalty applies to all forms of attack actions except reactions (such as by a readied action).
+This penalty applies to all forms of attack actions (such as maneuvers) except reactions (such as by a readied action).
 This is known as the *multiple attack penalty*.

 Attacks made against enemies who cannot see you, or who are surrounded on two opposite sides, are made with advantage.
 These are known as *sneak attacks* and *flanking attacks* respectively.
 You do not need to be contributing to a flank to make a flanking attack.
 If you make an attack that is both a sneak attack and a flanking attack it will provide you double advantage on that attack roll.